Venkatesh Prasad

-Venkatesh Prasad (born 5 August 1969), is an Indian Cricket Kannada Commentator, coach and former professional cricketer who played Tests and One Day Internationals.
+Venkatesh Prasad (born 5 August 1969) is an Indian Cricket Kannada Commentator, coach and former professional cricketer who played Tests and One Day Internationals.
 He made his debut in 1994.
 Primarily a right-arm medium-fast bowler, Prasad was noted for his bowling combination with Javagal Srinath.
 He was a part of the squad which finished as runners-up at the 2000 ICC Champions Trophy.

 He is the bowling coach for Kings XI Punjab in the Indian Premier League, having formerly performed the same role for the Indian cricket team from 2007 to 2009.

-He currently serves as General Manager for Canara Bank.
+He currently serves as General Manager for Canara Bank. and, since December 2025, as President of the Karnataka State Cricket Association (KSCA).

 Early life and education

 He has a post graduate certificate from University of London.